dicelab-rhul/ICUA/README.md

 #### Option 1: virtualenv

-Navigate to a directory where you want to the virtual environment to be located.
+Navigate to a directory where you want the virtual environment to be located.

 ##### Windows